 As part of Calpe's commitment to paying claims in a timely manner, Calpe maintains cash deposits at J.P.Morgan Chase Bank.
-Bank balances vary throughout the year and projected balances are based on cash flow forecasting and expected claims payment patterns.
+Bank balances vary throughout the year and projected balances are based on cash flow forecasting of expected cash inflows and outflows.